zonemaster/zonemaster/docs/public/installation/README.md

 ## Manual installation

-Before installing Zonemaster, check the [prerequisites][prerequisites] first.
+Before installing Zonemaster, check the [prerequisites] first.

 Start by installing the following components, in order: